Hello Planning Mashers!

 Today we will be talking about stamps and how to use them in your Bullet Journal.

 I’ve been obsessing a lot about stamps lately!
-There are so many cute ones on the market and it’s so easy to create amazing pages with minimal effort if you use stamps.
+There are so many cute ones on the market, and it’s easy to create amazing pages with minimal effort if you use stamps.

-I learned a few secrets and now I decided I’m ready to share them with you and help you rock your journal with some awesome stamping techniques.
+I learned a few secrets, and now I’m ready to share them with you and help you rock your journal with some awesome stamping techniques.